KosarHooshmand/REDItools_A-to_I/README.md

 `make`

-# :pushpin: Downloading and organizing required data
+# :file_folder: Downloading and organizing required data

 * Index the reference genome for REDItools